awslabs/amazon-timestream-tools/tools/kinesis_ingestor/README.md

-## Sample Continuous Data Ingestor Python application for AWS SDK V2
+## Sample Continuous Data Ingestor Python application

 A script to generate a continuous stream of records that are ingested into Timestream.
 This script mimics a DevOps scenario where an application is emitting different types of events at a regular cadence.
 The script continuously generates data until the execution is interrupted with a SIGINT (or `CTRL + C`).